 Nancy E. Zangrilli is a partner practicing in the area of insurance coverage, subrogation, and complex litigation.
-For over a decade, Nancy has represented a diverse group of clients, including insurance companies, self-insured corporations, manufacturers, and homeowners, in insurance coverage disputes, casualty defense, and subrogation matters in state and federal courts.
+For over fifteen years, Nancy has represented a diverse group of clients, including insurance companies, self-insured corporations, manufacturers, and homeowners, in insurance coverage disputes and subrogation matters in state and federal courts.
 She has significant experience litigating coverage disputes arising under commercial general liability, first-party property, and excess liability.
 Nancy handles all aspects of litigation including pretrial, trial, and appellate work.

 Prior to joining Stewart Smith, Nancy was a partner at a well-respected insurance defense firm, where she represented a Fortune 100 corporation in high-profile litigation throughout the country on matters involving insurance coverage, premises security, products liability, premises liability, and pharmacist malpractice.
 In addition, she handled multi-district litigation involving talc exposure and mass tort litigation involving pharmaceutical drugs.
-Prior to that, Nancy worked at a boutique insurance coverage firm concentrating her practice in representing insurance companies and homeowners in environmental litigation arising from leaking underground storage tanks.
+Prior to that, Nancy worked at a boutique insurance coverage firm concentrating her practice in long tail environmental coverage claims arising from leaking underground storage tanks.

 Obtained dismissal of breach of contract and bad faith claims on partial summary judgment and a bench trial in the Eastern District of Pennsylvania on behalf of an insurer involving claims for property damage caused by the insured’s former manager of a commercial property, which were deemed not covered pursuant to the policy’s entrustment exclusion.